matallo/onchain-reads/README.md

 ## Install and development

 ```
-bin/rails db:create
-bin/rails db:migrate
-bin/rails server
+bun install
+bun dev
 ```

 ## Usage

-Onchain Reads enables users to write reviews for the books they've read and access reviews contributed by other users.
+Onchain Reads enables users to mark the books they've read onchain.
 Users can:

-- Write reviews for books they've read.
 - Add books that aren't already listed.
-- Explore reviews provided by other users for a specific book.
+- Explore the books that a user has read.
-- Search through registered books and their reviews.
+- Search through registered books and the users that have marked the book as read.

 Furthermore, Onchain Reads serves as a reputation and recommendation system, helping users discover new books.
 It could also expand its coverage to include additional resources such as blogs, podcasts, newsletters, movies, TV shows, places, and apps.